advance100/doc_webpack/optimization.md

 <script src="3.chunk.js" type="text/javascript" charset="utf-8"></script>
 ```

-You can extract the chunk filename from the stats.
+You can extract the chunk filename from the stats. ([stats-webpack-plugin](https://www.npmjs.com/package/stats-webpack-plugin) could be used for exports the build stats)